 Here's summary of how to create or edit configuration profiles for iOS, macOS, or tvOS:

-Download and install iMazing Profile Editor, a desktop application for macOS High Sierra (version 10.13.6) and later and Windows 7 SP1 and later.
-It can be downloaded from the following link and installed by opening the DMG file and dragging the app icon to the Applications folder.
+Download and install iMazing Profile Editor, a desktop application for both macOS and Windows.
+It can be downloaded from the following links:

 A new configuration profile window will be created when you launch the app, or when you click on New in the File menu.
 This can also be achieved by pressing ⌘N on the keyboard.